Academic Information & Procedures

 All doctoral degree programs require a minimum of 48 semester hours beyond the baccalaureate level and a doctoral dissertation.
 Specific requirements are listed in each program.

-The residence requirement for specialist programs is that more than one-half of the courses taken are completed at the University of Detroit Mercy.
+The residence requirement for a specialist program or graduate certificate: at least two-thirds of the required credits must be completed at University of Detroit Mercy.

 The doctoral degree requires a minimum of one uninterrupted year of full-time attendance.